The Death of Superman: Adaptations

 Stern wrote a novelization of "The Death of Superman", The Death and Life of Superman, in 1993.
 Additionally, Simonson wrote another adaptation, Superman: Doomsday & Beyond, around the same time.
 It features cover art by Alex Ross.

 Blizzard Entertainment and Sunsoft developed a video game based on the story, The Death and Return of Superman, which was released in 1994 for the Super Nintendo Entertainment System and in 1995 for the Sega Genesis.
 The Death and Return of Superman is a beat 'em up in which the player controls Superman and the Supermen as they attempt to save Metropolis.
 Retrospectively, Nintendo Life's Dave Cook considered it the game that "finally [gave] Superman the video game justice he deserves in what is undoubtedly one of his most celebrated stories" and IGN's Greg Miller called it one of his favorite games and said it was what inspired him to become a video game journalist.

 In the wake of "The Death of Superman", Warner Bros. acquired the rights to produce Superman films, and hired Jon Peters to write a script for a sequel to Superman IV: The Quest for Peace (1987).
-The script, called Superman Reborn, borrowed liberally from "The Death of Superman", including the fight between Superman and Doomsday.
-However, Warner Bros. disliked it due to its similar themes to Batman Forever (1995).
+The script, called Superman Reborn, borrowed liberally from "The Death of Superman", including the fight between Superman and Doomsday, but Warner Bros. disliked it due to its similar themes to Batman Forever (1995).
 Later rewrites altered the story considerably and the film ultimately never came to fruition.
 Superman Lives, another canceled Superman film that would have been directed by Tim Burton, started as an adaptation of "The Death of Superman"; Warner Bros. executives believed the story was "the key" to revive the Superman franchise.